 Naturalization Files on Ancestry.com - If you are viewing a digital image online, a good rule of thumb is to always view at least the previous and next page as well.
 Depending on how the records were assembled, or the collection compiled, there may be additional pages or records which pertain to your ancestor.
 The U.S. Naturalization Records - Original Documents, 1795-1972 (World Archives Project) database online at Ancestry.com is a prime example of this.
 While your search may take you to a single page Declaration of Intention or Certificate of Arrival," preceding or subsequent pages may (not always) include additional naturalization documents from the file such as the "Petition for Naturalization."

 Tax Lists (Poll & Property) - At the end of a poll or property tax list you may find another smaller list of defaulters.
 The defaulter may have moved out of the area, or was absent for that particular period.
 He might also have been exempt from taxes for a time (e.g. military), or just failed to pay his taxes.
+Single men, free negroes, widows, or men who were being taxed on land they owned in the area but were living elsewhere may also be pulled out in separate lists.

 Have any great turn the page examples of your own to share?
 Please add it as a "comment" below.